UK struggling with coronavirus tests amid global shortage

 LONDON (Reuters) - Testing as many people as possible for the coronavirus is vitally important but a global shortage of testing equipment is causing a supply bottleneck, British medical authorities said on Wednesday.

-Not all staff working within Britain’s National Health Service (NHS) are being tested, a major concern for health workers as the epidemic worsens across the country.
+Not all staff working within Britain’s National Health Service (NHS) are being tested, a major concern for health workers and a cause of mounting criticism of the government’s response.

 “We do not have sufficient testing and this is a global problem because basically every country is wanting this new test, for a disease that wasn’t actually being tested for anywhere three months ago,” said Chris Whitty, England’s chief medical officer, at a news conference.